dos-reis-francisco/LAGAI2/ReadMe.md

 CreateDatas("database24.h5",100000,2,"triangle")
 ~~~
 Create a database of 100000 samples stored in the file "database24.h5"
 (Please note that for this calculation it takes about 240h on my computer.
-The reader who just want to try the DCNN code can jump into part three "use of DCNN code")
+A database of 10000 to 50000 samples is sufficient to train the NN.
+The reader who just want to try a trained NN code can jump into part three "DCNN use part")

 ## 2. Training NN part
 ### Summary